A career with the TSB

 The TSB team

-A wide range of skilled professionals is needed to support the work of the TSB: engineers, scientists, statisticians, administrators, finance experts, human resource personnel, and information technology and management specialists, as well as communications and publishing professionals.
+A wide range of skilled professionals is needed to support the work of the TSB: engineers, scientists, statisticians, administrators, finance experts, human resource personnel, and specialists in occupational health and safety, learning, information technology, and information management, as well as communications and publishing professionals.
 If you are in any of these fields, and are looking for a rewarding career, check out our job board—and join us!